Plant identification skills

 We combine lectures, laboratory classes and field trips, and start by teaching you how to identify the main plant groups and important families (module 1, October-December).
 Then we introduce you to the methods and practice of species identification (module 2, April-June).

 We present topics in an evolutionary context to help you understand something of how plants have evolved; we explain the roles played by reproductive biology, geography and ecology; and we help you to become confident using various identification aids, including keys, and equipment such as hand-lenses and dissecting microscopes.

 The range of sites we visit on our six field excursions provide you with all-important personal experience and practice.

 By the end of module 1, you should be able to:

-- Major plant groups and their evolutionary relationships.
+- demonstrate an understanding of the major plant groups and their evolutionary relationships

-- Reliable identification of any land plant to the level of class
+- identify any land plant to the level of class

-- Reliable identification of 36 of the commoner flowering plant families found wild in the British Isles
+- identify all the commoner vascular plant families found wild in the British Isles